We conduct several types of sleep studies, some which take place in our sleep lab in our hospital and some which can be done at home.

 Actigraphy

-Once your tests have been analysed, one of our sleep specialists will contact you to discuss the results.
+When your tests have been analysed one of our sleep specialists will contact you to discuss the results.
 This may not be for a few weeks after your test.